 2. Cut the cable cord

-Even if you do watch it, you can likely find your favorite shows through a streaming TV service for a fraction of the cost of traditional pay-TV.
+Even if you do watch, you can likely find your favorite shows through a streaming TV service for a fraction of the cost of traditional pay TV — sometimes even for free.

 3. Sell a car